stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 ## Using pre-commit hooks

-Once we have installed and configured our selected pre-commit hooks, we can use our `git` workflow as usual.
+Once we have installed and configured our selected pre-commit hooks, we can use our Git workflow as usual.
 To test out our setup here, add this new file to your repository.
 I will save it as `src/example/utils.py`, but you can name it whatever you like:

 ```python
 import re